ReconOS/reconos.github.io/gettingstarted/tutorial/index.md

 an FPGA, especially for Systems on Chip, and that you have a working installation of the appropriate tools and your development board:

-* Linux workstation with a distribution of your choice, including
+* Linux workstation with a distribution of your choice (tested with Ubuntu 14.04), including
   * picocom
   * NFS server
   * Python 3.4 or greater